 Divorce FEGLI claim cases are governed by federal laws which take precedence over any conflicting state law or regulation.
 According to these laws, FEGLI benefits are paid only to the beneficiary designated on the FEGLI beneficiary designation form.
 However, each case is different and can be an exception to the rule.
 To understand your rights as an ex-spouse, you need the help of an attorney specialized in FEGLI laws.

-Call 888-512-2212 to get a free consultation with one of our FEGLI attorneys.
+Call 888-510-2212 to get a free consultation with one of our FEGLI attorneys.
 We have successfully handled many divorce cases involving disputes for FEGLI death benefits claims and have the expertise and knowledge to offer advice on how to fight for your rights.
+Here’s an example of how we recovered the benefits for our client, a FEGLI beneficiary divorcee.

 What Is FEGLI & How Does It Work?